iu1jvo/pymeteobridge/README.md

 The module is primarily written for the purpose of being used in Home Assistant for the Custom Integration called `meteobridge` but might be used for other purposes also.

-When this is done, it will replace the previous module [`pymeteobridgeio`](https://github.com/briis/pymeteobridgeio)

 ## Install

 `pymeteobridgedata` is avaible on [PyPi](https://pypi.org/project/pymeteobridgedata/):